By Brian Richards | Social Media | June 29, 2017 |

 I'm convinced y'all just wake up and say "how can I invalidate black women today?"
 Cause at this point It's absolutely ridiculous. https://t.co/RQpabwDxPV— Kaldur'ahm (@Mommaafro_) June 28, 2017

 So let me end this in a way that many a fuckboy will hopefully understand upon reading this.

-If you’re a fuckboy and you go out of your way to show how much of a fuckboy you really and truly are, know this:
+If you’re a fuckboy, and you go out of your way to show how much of a fuckboy you really and truly are, know this:

 Black women don’t want you.
 Black women don’t want your attention.
 Black women don’t want your opinions on anything they say or do.
 Black women don’t want your opinions on what they wear or how they wear it.
 Black women don’t need or want your approval.
 Black women certainly don’t want your pathetic and Ashy Larry-looking excuse of a dick anywhere near them.
-Black women want absolutely nothing to do with you or what you think you can offer them.
-And the fact that you fuckboys know this, and that Black women make this unmistakably clear to you whenever you decide to express contempt and disrespect towards them…it makes you mad.
+Black women want absolutely nothing to do with you, or what you think you can offer them.
+And the fact that you fuckboys know this, and that Black women make this unmistakably clear to you whenever you decide to express contempt and disrespect towards them…it just makes you mad.

 So stay mad.
 Because Black women aren’t going to give you any reasons whatsoever to feel otherwise.